TheFelixLive/Command2Hardcore/README.md

 # Planned features
 - A central search
 - A system that recognizes and fixes some syntax misstage
-- Adding support for command blocks
+- Adding a nice UI for commands
 - A block command list that can be modified

 # Installation